 - Permanent loss of large amounts of tooth structure.

-- Cost 5 x more than composite.
+- More expensive than composite.

 - Repairs cost more and require multiple appointments.

 Patient step-by-step guide to Composite Bonding

 The reason for providing a service for composite bonding is clear and our demand for this service is high.
 Prior to providing composite bonding it is essential that you have good oral hygiene with any routine treatment completed prior to the procedure.

 A full check up is required to ensure no routine treatment is needed.
 If at this point any further work is required additional appointments will be needed.
 This may be a good stage to apply for our interest free finance.